Position

 • High school diploma or equivalent required; technical training or associate degree in a related field is preferred.

-• Previous experience as a Heat Treat Operator or in a similar role.
+• Previous experience as a Heat Treat Operator or in a similar role within the manufacturing or metalworking industry.

-• Knowledge of heat treatment processes and equipment.
+• Knowledge of heat treatment processes, equipment, and safety protocols.

 Is becoming a Heat Treat Operator a good career path?